Getting Started with Online Teaching in Canvas

 4. Support and Resources

-• Drop-in sessions with Skylight staff are available if you want to ask questions, test out learning technologies, and discuss your pedagogy more generally.
+• Drop-in sessions are available if you want to ask questions or test out learning technologies.

 • Please contact Skylight (skylight@science.ubc.ca) if you are interested in joining the Science Online Teaching Canvas course, which curates resources and suggestions for teaching online.